horizontalsystems/Bitcoin-Explained-Guide/README.md

 <img src="/images/crypto-cards.jpg">

 Below, you will listed some of the more popular providers of such cards.
-Note that most of the available only to people residing in US or Europe and all of them will require the user to provide some identification documents.
+Most are available only to people residing in US or Europe and all of them require the user to provide some identification documents.

 - [Crypterium.com](https://cards.crypterium.com)
 - [Crypto.com](https://crypto.com/en/cards.html)